Azure/Azure-Verified-Modules/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-CSS will work with/help you to determine next steps.
-- **Not sure?** Fill out an intake as though the answer were "Yes".
-CSS will help you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*

 # Support

+> Further support for modules is being defined but is a priority for this project

 ## How to file issues and get help

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the existing issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.
+Issues can be created and searched through for existing issues here: [https://github.com/Azure/Azure-Verified-Modules/issues](https://github.com/Azure/Azure-Verified-Modules/issues)

+Please provide as much information as possible when filing an issue.
+Include screenshots or correlation IDs if possible (please redact any sensitive information).

+For instructions on how to get deployments and correlation ID, please follow this link [here](https://learn.microsoft.com/azure/azure-resource-manager/templates/deployment-history?tabs=azure-portal#get-deployments-and-correlation-id).

+We may ask you to create an Azure support request once we have triaged the issue following the process documented [here](https://learn.microsoft.com/azure/azure-portal/supportability/how-to-create-azure-support-request)

-## Microsoft Support Policy
+## Community Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Project maintainers will aim to respond within 3 business days to get a meaningful response for any new issues.